 Section 11.
 Effective Date.
 This ordinance becomes effective immediately upon passage by four-fifths vote of the Board of Supervisors.
-This ordinance shall expire and be repealed as or , unless shortened or extended by the Board of Supervisors based on the existence of a local emergency.
+This ordinance shall expire and be repealed as of June 30, 2021, unless shortened or extended by the Board of Supervisors based on the existence of a local emergency.